With so much stylistic variation from album to album, it’s easy to miss the throughlines in Bruce Springsteen’s songwriting.

 From the very first line, we hear similarities to the quiet, first-person reflection of “Highway Patrolman,” and in its thematic exploration of the relationship between unemployment and crime, we hear distinct parallels to “Johnny 99.”

 When times get hard, both Ralph and Jimmy find themselves driven by desperation first to theft and inevitably to murder.
-But whereas Johnny 99’s capital crime stems from an alcoholic binge, the titular anti-hero of “James Lincoln Deere” is more cold-blooded.
+But whereas Johnny 99’s capital crime stems from an alcoholic binge, the titular anti-hero of “James Lincoln Dear” is more cold-blooded.

-My name is James Francis Deere
+My name is James Francis Dear

 I was born in Remington